 Tulip season, which so gloriously heralds the arrival of spring, is now, petal by petal, giving way to the dawn of the allium.
 I completely adore the riot of colour that the tulips brought to the garden after so long a winter, but I equally love them in their swan song as their fleshy, splaying petals shed by the day and the annual farewell is infinitely sweetened by balls of vivid purple and white as they burst into flower.
+I always marvel at the strength and straightness of their stems, which seem able to survive even the strongest of winds.
+Meanwhile, adding to the purple palette are the lovely Camassias I planted around the lawn, which are now coming into flower and looking truly delightful amongst the young grasses.

 Still, farewells are never easy and I will particularly miss my tulip ‘Copper Image’, which has been a new favourite this year.
 For now, they are still in bloom and I adore their peony-like form as they open and then begin to fade, all closed cups followed by lavish displays towards the end.
 Plans are already afoot to add more of this variety in the autumn so that there will be plenty for picking and thus dotting about the house next year.